Visiting Iceland in February | The Ultimate Guide

 Photo from Wikimedia Creative Commons

 Thorrablot is a cultural festival that takes place from the end of January to the second half of February, based on the lunar month of Thorri on the old Norse calendar.
-During this festival, Icelanders honor their ancestors by dining on various food that have been eaten in Iceland through the centuries.
+During this festival, Icelanders honor their ancestors and their customs in several different ways.
+One way they do so is by dining on various foods that have been eaten in Iceland through the centuries.

-Some of these food items include the infamous "hákarl" (fermented shark), "svið" (boiled sheep's head), or "hrútspungar" (ram's testicles).
-If you're not the adventurous type, there is also some great tasting traditional food such as the "hangikjöt" smoked lamb, rye bread or "rúgbrauð," or the "harðfiskur" stockfish, which goes great with butter.
+While a few of the foods served during the month of Thorri might not seem appealing to outsiders, eating them was necessary for surviving Iceland's harsh environment.
+Some of them include "hákarl" (fermented shark), "svið" (boiled sheep's head), or "hrútspungar" (ram's testicles).
+If you're not the adventurous type, there are plenty of other delicious traditional meals to enjoy.
+Other foods include the "hangikjöt" smoked lamb, rye bread or "rúgbrauð," or the "harðfiskur" stockfish, which goes great with butter.

-Thorrablot is not typical a festival with a programme or planned events throughout the city, it's more like a month long celebration of Iceland's history and culture.
-Dinner parties are held for extended families or companies might have Thorrablot banquets for their employees, but there's no huge event downtown that's open to the public.
+Thorrablot is not typically a festival with a program or planned events throughout the city, as it's more of a month-long celebration of Iceland's history and culture.
+For example, dinner parties are often held for extended families.
+Some companies even have Thorrablot banquets for their employees.
+However, there's no huge event downtown that's open to the public.

-To make the most of the experience, you can also join this traditional Icelandic food tour or this guided food walking tour of Reykjavik.
+Want to make the most of your February in Iceland?
+Consider joining this traditional Icelandic food tour or this guided food walking tour of Reykjavik.

 Valentine's Day in Iceland